marinov98/MarinMacs/README.md

 ## Contents of this Repo:
 - This README is here to make sure that when you go to my config, everything gets installed without giving error, it would be a pity if you got the config right, but the packages do not even work
 - **emacs_config** folder : Contains my [init](https://github.com/marinov98/My_Emacs-Detailed_Guide/blob/master/emacs_config/marinit.org) file as well as a [manual](https://github.com/marinov98/My_Emacs-Detailed_Guide/blob/master/emacs_config/README.md) that lists all the packages that have been installed and their purpose.
+If you just want to see that then just click the link and go to it.
+I wanted to make this guide as detailed as possible and tried to ensure that everything you try here works.
 - **DO NOT** go to the emacs_config folder before reading the contents below:

 ## Necesities to make sure all the emacs packages work correctly